wlaubernds/training_app/README.md

 ## ✨ Features

-- 🔐 **User Authentication**: Secure login/signup powered by Supabase Auth
+- 🔐 **User Authentication**: Secure login/signup with email/password or Google OAuth via Supabase Auth
-- 📄 **Smart PDF Parsing**: Automatically extracts exercises, sets, reps, and workout metadata from PDF files
+- 📄 **Smart PDF Parsing**: Automatically extracts exercises, sets, reps, and workout metadata from PDF files (no AI APIs - completely free!)
 - 📋 **Workout Organization**: Filters by program, phase, and week for easy navigation
-- 💪 **Session Tracking**: Log weights and reps for each set with automatic comparison to previous sessions
+- 💪 **Session Tracking**: Log weights and reps for each set with automatic completion tracking
 - 📊 **Historical Comparison**: See your previous performance right next to your current workout
 - ☁️ **Cloud Database**: All data stored in Supabase - access from any device, anywhere
 - 🔒 **Data Privacy**: Row-level security ensures each user's workouts are completely private
+- ✅ **Input Validation**: Smart form validation prevents data entry errors
 - 🎨 **Modern UI**: Beautiful, responsive design built with Figma and implemented with Shadcn/ui components
 - 📝 **Exercise Categories**: Workouts are organized by blocks (Warmup, Buy-in, Block 1-4, Cooldown)
 - 🔄 **Session History**: Track all your workout sessions with date stamps